sourcegraph/handbook/content/departments/engineering/managed-services/index.md

   - Role: `mspServiceReader` (or `mspServiceEditor` if you need additional privileges - use with care!)
   - Duration: choose your own adventure!

-These custom roles are configured [in in the infrastructure repo](https://github.com/sourcegraph/infrastructure/blob/main/gcp/custom-roles/msp.tf).
+The custom roles used for MSP infrastructure access are [configured in `sourcegraph/infrastructure`](https://github.com/sourcegraph/infrastructure/blob/main/gcp/custom-roles/msp.tf).

 ### Terraform Cloud access